FindMySchool LogoFindMySchool

 For travel, most families will plan around walking, cycling, or car journeys within Alcester and nearby villages, with some use of local bus services depending on route and age.
 The best practical step is to check the school’s current guidance for drop-off routines and safe arrival, particularly if you are new to the area.

 A large Church of England primary with a clear community ethos and a strong Early Years story.
-The May 2024 inspection outcome, Good overall with Outstanding Early Years, will reassure families choosing Reception, and the higher standard attainment measure suggests genuine capacity to stretch pupils academically.
+The May 2024 inspection outcome, Good overall with Outstanding Early Years, will reassure families choosing Reception, while the latest Key Stage 2 data points to a more mixed academic profile with secure subject-level strengths.

 Best suited to families who want a values-led primary with structured routines, inclusive culture, wraparound care, and a Reception experience that has been externally recognised as a strength.
 The main challenge is not the educational offer, it is securing a place in an oversubscribed intake.